-Prairie State Achievement Examination (PSAE) for Grade 11
+Allowable Accommodations in Illinois for the Prairie State Achievement Examination (PSAE) for Grade 11

-Day 1 of the PSAE includes: ACT English, Mathematics, Reading, Science, and Writing.
+Day 1 of the PSAE includes: ACT English, ACT Mathematics, ACT Reading, ACT Science, and ACT Writing.
 There are no subject area exemptions on the ACT.
-A self-paced administration may be advantageous for students with disabilities (Timing Code 6).
-Day 2 of the PSAE includes: ISBE-Developed Science test, ACT WorkKeys Applied Mathematics, and ACT WorkKeys Reading for Information.
+A self-paced administration may be advantageous for students with disabilities.

+Day 2 of the PSAE includes: ISBE-Developed Science test, WorkKeys Applied Mathematics, and WorkKeys Reading for Information.

-The PSAE utilizes three unique forms for its spring administration: an initial Day 1 and Day 2 test form for students testing with no accommodations, a makeup Day 1 and Day 2 test form for students testing with no accommodations who were absent on an initial Day 1 or Day 2 administration, and an accommodations Day 1 and Day 2 test form for students testing with accommodations during the 2-week PSAE testing window.
+The PSAE utilizes three unique forms for its spring administration: an initial Day 1 and Day 2 test form for students testing with no accommodations, a makeup Day 1 and Day 2 test form for students testing with no accommodations who were absent on an initial Day 1 or Day 2 administration, and an accommodations Day 1 and Day 2 test form for students testing with accommodations during the 2-week PSAE accommodations testing window.

 What is the process for ordering accommodations test materials?
 If the district plans to provide accommodations for Day 1 of the PSAE (ACT Plus Writing), one of the following two forms must be submitted for each student to trigger the order of the accommodations Day 1 test form.

-- Request form for ACT-Approved Test Accommodations - Application form for State-Allowed Accommodations
+- Request form for ACT-Approved Test Accommodations (Receipt Deadline 01/27/11) - Application form for State-Allowed Accommodations (Receipt Deadline 03/11/11)